On May 7th, ladies of The View grabbed their guns and took aim at the skeet of the Trump administration

 “The economy is doing well, though.
 We can give Trump that, but we can’t give him every other thing –”

-…but Whoopi Goldberg grabbed the bone and ran off with it:
+…but Whoopi grabbed the bone and ran off with it:

-“It got suddenly better after Barack Obama left the White House,” Carpenter pointed out.
+“It got suddenly better after Barack Obama left the White House,” Carpenter claimed.

 “It didn’t get suddenly better.
 What are you talking about?”